Skip to content

 KC Property Taxes & HOAs

-Kansas City property taxes average around 1.38% of a home’s value, though this varies by county.
-Additionally, many KC suburbs have Homeowners Association (HOA) fees that must be factored into your monthly affordability.
+Kansas City property taxes average around 1.38% of a home’s value, though this varies heavily by municipality.
+Additionally, many KC suburbs have Homeowners Association (HOA) fees that must be factored into your monthly affordability numbers.

 Kansas City Home Buying: 2026 FAQ